 - Curriculum Vitae or Resume (optional)

-- Portfolio (details below)
+- Portfolio (details below) is REQUIRED.

 - Non-refundable application fee